Skip Navigation

 Registration of Clinical Trial Research

-Any research that deals with a clinical trial should be registered with a primary national clinical trial registration site such as https://cris.nih.go.kr/cris/index.jsp, or other primary national registry sites accredited by the World Health Organization (http://www.who.int/ictrp/network/primary/en/) or clinicaltrial.gov (http://clinicaltrials.gov/), a service of the United States National Institutes of Health.
+Any research involving clinical trials should be registered with the primary national clinical trial registry such as the Korea Clinical Research Information Service (http://cris.nih.go.kr) or other sites accredited by the World Health Organization (https://www.who.int/tools/clinical-trials-registry-platform) or International Committee of Medical Journal Editor such as ClinicalTrials.gov (https://clinicaltrials.gov).

 Conflicts of Interest